SeldonIO/alibi-detect/docs-gb/overview/config_files.md

 ## Example config files

-% To demonstrate the config-driven functionality, example detector configurations are presented in this section.

-% To download a config file and its related artefacts, click on the _Run Me_ tabs, copy the Python code, and run it % in your local Python shell.

-(imdb\_example)=

 ### Drift detection on text data

 This example presents a configuration for the {class}`~alibi_detect.cd.MMDDrift` detector used in [Text drift detection on IMDB movie reviews](../examples/cd_text_imdb.ipynb).
 The detector will pass the input text data through a `preprocess_fn` step consisting of a `tokenizer`, `embedding` and `model`.
 An [Untrained AutoEncoder (UAE)](https://docs.seldon.io/projects/alibi-detect/en/stable/api/alibi_detect.cd.tensorflow.html?highlight=uae#alibi_detect.cd.tensorflow.UAE) model is included in order to reduce the dimensionality of the embedding space, which consists of a 768-dimensional vector for each instance.

-%\`\`\`\`{tabbed} Config file %:new-group:

-config.toml
+The `config.toml` is:

 ```toml
 x_ref = "x_ref.npy"